eliazonta/subisomorphism-CUDA/README.md

-# Subgraph Matching implementation in CUDA
+# A Parallel Algorithm for Subgraph Isomorphism

-## Download the datsets:
+## Download the datasets:

 ```bash
 make download_datasets